So you want to talk about health care?

 Fool me once, fool me dozens of times.

 Doug Ford represents the culmination of nearly 3 decades of a PCO-Liberal-PCO continuum that has slowly strangled the province’s healthcare system, nickel and diming it into its current skeletal state.
 As The Rabble pointed out this week, “Ontario has the lowest health care spending per capita of any province.
 The province spends $2,000 less per person per year than the average of the other provinces.”
 That’s the straight-up fact of the matter.
 That’s the status quo.
+That’s probably where we should begin this conversation, if a conversation is what we’re really going to have.

 At this week’s press conference to announce the upcoming changes, the moving of 50% of non-essential surgeries to private clinics, Doug Ford actually spewed into the microphone that there were only two other countries in the world with healthcare systems like we have in Ontario.
 Cuba and North Korea.
 Setting aside the fact Cuba’s healthcare system is way down the list of issues that country faces, it’s bullshit, hopefully just something Ford pulled from his ass and not concocted by what is an otherwise crack(er) comms machine that is essentially the beating heart of this government, a rare misstep.
 This is not something a serious person seriously determined to make our health system better would seriously say.